PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Set-CosmosDbUser](Set-CosmosDbUser.md)

-Set the user Id of an existing user in a CosmosDB database.
+Set the user Id of an existing user in a Cosmos DB database.

 ### [Set-CosmosDbUserDefinedFunction](Set-CosmosDbUserDefinedFunction.md)

-Update a user defined function from a CosmosDB collection.
+Update a user defined function from a Cosmos DB collection.

 ### [Set-CosmosDbUserDefinedFunctionType](Set-CosmosDbUserDefinedFunctionType.md)